-The boundary-free proximity of most studios in Perloff Hall facilitates joint studio events, both formal and informal.
+The boundary-free proximity of most studios in Perloff Hall and the IDEAS Campus facilitates joint studio events, both formal and informal.
 These events help to keep individual design studios engaged with the larger studio collective and expand the breadth of investigation.
 Beyond group reviews set up between studios in the core years, faculty are encouraged to invite colleagues from other levels and disciplines (within the department) to deliver mini-lectures or conversations on diverse topics for their respective students.
 These smaller studio-to-studio “events” introduce students, within the context of their studio setting, to new material and ideas that may inspire new conversations and new avenues of research.
 Both student and school benefit, as faculty also learn from colleagues outside of the conventional formats of pin ups and reviews.
 Research topics or problems of interest to the whole school, such as the study for a new building, are sometimes organized as all-school charrettes, with teams formed from different years.
 Such events would be intense and brief, typically concluding with an all-school presentation, exhibition, or even publication of the work.

 Students are expected to understand the value of working in-studio, as well as the importance of etiquette to ensure a respectful, civil working environment.
 In terms of communication and common discourse, everyone should listen, consider, and respond with respect to others and their ideas.
 Respectful debate is at the heart of education and it should be held within generous and supportive conditions.